Skip to main content

 Key Points

-• Snus is a smokeless tobacco product from Sweden, users place it under the lip.
+• Snus is a Swedish smokeless tobacco product that is used orally.

 Tobacco snus pouches